 - Build a stronger early childhood education environment for children in Western Montana.

 - Provide online training for child care providers throughout Montana.

 - Deliver on-site coaching at child care facilities.

 Donations are tax deductible.
 CCR is a 501(c)(3) nonprofit organization.
 Tax determination letter, audited financials and other important information are available on our GuideStar page.

-Through our work with families we identified the need for an additional, less restricted child care scholarship fund.
+Through our work with families, we identified the need for an additional, less restricted child care scholarship fund.
 Sometimes families experience unforeseen obstacles, even when they’re doing all they can to maintain self-sufficiency.
 To respond to this unmet need, Child Care Resources created the Hand Up Scholarship Fund.
-To raise the funds for this scholarship program we hold an annual event.
+To raise the funds for this scholarship program we have an annual appeal.